 Introduction

-Overview on group therapy
+Overview of group therapy

-Group therapy provides a supportive environment where members receive guidance and offer invaluable peer support to one another.
+In contrast with individual therapy, group therapy provides a supportive environment where members receive guidance and offer invaluable peer support to one another.
 Psychologists impart evidence-based strategies for managing challenges, making these sessions more than a support group.
-Whether in open or closed groups, participants navigate their journeys together, forming bonds and building resilience.
-This dynamic blend of shared experiences and expert guidance amplifies the transformative power of group therapy, helping individuals grow and thrive.

 How do professionals create therapy groups?